chatrjr/chatrjr.github.io/_posts/2013-12-22-yet-another-css-archicture.markdown

 ## What is YACSSA?

-<abbr title="Yet Another CSS Architecture">YACSSA</abbr> is a mashup of the lessons I took from the above approaches.
+<[YACSSA](abbr:Yet Another CSS Architecture) is a mashup of the lessons I took from the above approaches.
 I call it YACSSA because there are already a lot of ways to structure CSS, and I'm just adding to the pool.
 There's nothing especially new here, the core of YACSSA is in its file structure.
 It's made of a few set directories with their own job.
 To illustrate how YACSSA works, I'm going to use this very blog's CSS.

 ## Benefits of YACSSA